Two alternative Eastward routes:

 The area of eastern Blackwall formerly known as Orchard House was for over 150 years one of the most isolated and least accessible parts of Poplar.
 It lies at the eastern extremity of the parish where the confluence of the Thames and the meandering River Lea (here called Bow Creek) produces two peninsulas with a thumb-andforefinger-like configuration.
 The construction of the East India Docks in 1803–6 cut this area off from the rest of Poplar, and made it difficult of access by road.
 While not inhibiting the industrial development of the district, this encouraged the growth of a poor but self-contained community of whose existence the outside world seemed largely oblivious.
 'London's "Lost" Village', as it was called in 1931, had no public transport links with the rest of Poplar, and any would-be visitors were faced with a long walk down the 'forbidding-looking thoroughfare bearing the picturesque name of Leamouth Road, flanked on both sides by the high stark walls of the adjacent dock premises' (Plate 111). (fn.
 2) The community here was destroyed in the 1930s, when most of the houses were pulled down under slum clearance orders and their inhabitants moved elsewhere.
 Local industries, on the other hand, did not move out

-Two modern developments: to the left London City Island, historically called GOODLUCK HOPE
+Two modern developments: to the left London City Island, historically called GOODLUCK HOPE, to the right ORCHARD PLACE or LEAMOUTH PENINSULA

 To your right: ORCHARD PLACE or LEAMOUTH PENINSULA